How to Make Easy DIY Candles at Home + 13 Unique Candle Container Ideas

 • Microwave your re-pour container for 30 seconds and then squish the sides only.

-• Return the candle wax to the microwave for 15-30 seconds longer then remove carefully.
+• Return the candle wax to the microwave for 15-30 seconds longer then remove it carefully and check the consistency.

 1. Liz Ruggiero says: